 Frequently Asked Questions

 All part-time students are required to take the online IEP placement prior to the beginning of their first semester in the IEP.
+Upon registration, part-time students will be sent instructions on how to take our online proficiency test.
 The IEP staff will discuss the results of the test with the students and recommend courses that fit the students’ interests, abilities, and schedule.

 Part-time students MAY take classes at different skill levels to account for their strengths in different skill areas and the result of their placement test.
 For example, a student with stronger speaking skills may take Conversation/Presentation Skills Level 5 at the same time as Reading/Vocabulary Level 4.

-Tentative course schedules will be made available to interested part-time students approximately 2-3 weeks prior to the start date of the next available semester.
+Tentative course schedules will be made available to interested part-time students approximately 1-2 weeks prior to the start date of the next available semester.
 Final course schedules will be available approximately three days before the first day of class.
-It is possible, but unlikely, that the schedule has significantly changed during this time period.
-However, a different instructor may be assigned to the course than the one originally indicated or the time of the class may have slightly changed.
+It is possible, but unlikely, that the schedule will have significantly changed during this time period.

 - Part-time students are placed in classes with full-time students as long as there are sufficient seats available.
 Therefore, it is important to register early to secure your seat in a class.